 Xanadu at Wall is a rare example of a homeowner association being exposed to liability to a contractor.
 As a possible consequence of this decision, we anticipate that homeowner associations will be less likely to settle with subcontractors that have indemnity obligations to contractors without first obtaining indemnity waivers from those upstream contractors.
 This case also illustrates the value of obtaining copies of settlement agreements between homeowner associations and subcontractors.

-O’Toole Scrivo is adept at achieving results in construction defect and indemnity lawsuits.
-Managing Partners Thomas P. Scrivo and Kevin J. O’Toole, along with Steven A. Weiner, Anthony D. Capasso, R. Brant Forrest, Peter V. Koenig and other attorneys at O’Toole Scrivo, have significant experience defending and asserting claims on behalf of developers, contractors, and subcontractors in construction defect and indemnity matters.
+O’Toole Scrivo, LLC is adept at achieving results in construction defect and indemnity lawsuits.
+Managing Partners Thomas P. Scrivo and Kevin J. O’Toole, along with Steven A. Weiner, Anthony D. Capasso, R. Brant Forrest, Peter V. Koenig and other attorneys at O’Toole Scrivo, LLC, have significant experience defending and asserting claims on behalf of developers, contractors, and subcontractors in construction defect and indemnity matters.

 About O’Toole Scrivo, LLC